 Lawrence Farm Orchards – Newburgh

-Just an hour from central Westchester, Lawrence Farm Orchards is open every day from 9am to 4pm during the picking season, which includes strawberry picking starting in June.
+Just an hour from central Westchester, Lawrence Farm Orchards is open every day from 9am–4pm during the picking season, which includes strawberry picking starting in June.
 After picking, kids can play in the "Little Village"—a collection of kid-sized playhouses modeled after a small town (think: a school house, etc.).

 Ochs Orchard – Warwick

-Ochs offers beautiful views and easy strawberry picking beginning in June (weather permitting).
-Bring a lunch and enjoy the scenery from the top of the hill.
+Ochs offers beautiful views and strawberry picking beginning in June (weather permitting).
+Their suggestion: Bring a lunch and enjoy the scenery from the top of the hill.
 There is also a small petting zoo and large farm stand.

 Kelder’s Farm – Kerhonkson